mmarkin/GPS-NTP-Timeserver/README.md

 devices use in server mode.

 It is highly recommended to use PlatformIO to compile and edit the code.
 That way all the libraries needed will be downloaded and installed automatically.
-It's free like the Arduino IDE.
+It is free like the Arduino IDE.
 However PlatformIO has more professional features that make it easier to develop a project like this once you get the hang of using it.
 All the files needed for this project have been provided.
 The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src" directory.
 The platformio.ini file is also provided.